speedment/speedment-doc/pages/predicate.md

 There is also another variant of the `notBetween` predicate where an  {{site.data.javadoc.Inclusion}} parameter determines if a range of results should be start and/or end-inclusive.

 For an example, take the series [1 2 3 4 5].
-If we select elements *not in* the range (2, 4) from this series, we will get the following results:
+If you select elements *not in* the range (2, 4) from this series, we will get the following results:

 | # | `Inclusive` Enum Constant                      | Included Elements |
 | - | :--------------------------------------------- | :---------------- |